Georgia Dome imploded after 25 years of use

 A little more than 25 years after opening, the Georgia Dome, former home of the Atlanta Falcons and the scene for several historic sporting events, was imploded Monday morning.
 The adjacent Mercedes-Benz Stadium opened this summer.

 The blast occurred just after 7:30 a.m.
 ET.
-Most of the structure collapsed, though parts of it remained upright.
+In the span of about 12-15 seconds, most of the structure collapsed, though parts of it remained upright.

+Either the charges in the area didn't go off, or the blast wasn't strong enough, according to Georgia World Congress Center Authority spokeswoman Morgan Smith-Williams.
+The implosion team is inspecting what's left of the structure.

 In the dome's place in downtown Atlanta will include a hotel, parking and green space.
 What will remain is a spot jampacked full of memories.